-An A & M coed, wife of a law student there, told the Committee of her recent attempts to enter a downtown Tallahassee theater with two male Negro university students, after a white friend had being tickets for them.
-The three students were barred by the bought tickets for them.
-The three students were barred by the nanager.
+An A & M coed, wife of a law student there, told the Committee of her recent attempts to enter a downtown Tallahassee theater with two male Negro university students, after a white friend had bought tickets for them.
+The three students were barred by the manager.
 The police were called, and the students' tickets were forcibly taken from them and torn up.
 They were arrested on charges of "criminal trespass," with an added charge for the boys of resisting arrest.
 The girl told the Committee that her arm had been twisted by a policeman when he took her ticket from her.
 She went on to testify that she and the other Negro students were ordered out of the white section of the city courtroom, although it had been understood that the courtroom was supposed to have been desegregated by a "gentlemen's agreement."